 Every Greek knows the legend of the bridge of Arta.
 Fewer know that this city in southern Epirus is studded with historic monuments from many eras.
-You’ll see sections of ancient wall, Byzantine and post-Byzantine churches and a well-preserved mediaeval castle with a clock tower, which all add colour to this friendly town.
-And if it’s stunning nature you’re after, you’ve also come to the right place.
+You’ll see sections of ancient wall, Byzantine and post-Byzantine churches and a well-preserved medieval castle with a clock tower, which all add colour to this friendly town.
+And if it’s magnificent nature you’re after, you’ve also come to the right place.

 What to do in Arta

 Look closely at the elegant arched span of this celebrated bridge, constructed around the 14th century.
 There are many like it around Epirus and they all display the stone mason’s art, a long tradition and a singular vision of architecture.
 But this is the only one associated with the dark folk tale of the builder who, in order to stop the arch from collapsing, is said to have used his wife as the foundation stone!

 The story has inspired numerous plays, operas and folklore studies.
 According to the great Greek poet Kostis Palamas, ‘It is a folk masterpiece, like a verse from a Homeric hymn and it’s there to be mined by poetry and music, for as long as they exist.’
 Now, it’s your turn to be inspired.

 With a drive or boat ride in the Ambracian Gulf, you’ll discover a spectacle that nature took eons to craft: an enchanting, labyrinthine complex of wetlands, where freshwater from the Louros and Arachthos rivers has been mingling with the saltwater from the Ionian Sea for more than two millennia.
 Here you’ll come face to face with lagoons and reed beds, salt marshes and thick forests, sandbars consisting solely of shells.
 It is home to 270 bird species, 71 of which are endangered, protected under European legislation.

 Getting to know Arta